What’s the issue we’re aiming to address?

 The facts around child labour in cobalt are stark and link directly to the poor economic and security situation in the Democratic Republic of the Congo (DRC).
 When our analyst highlighted these points to the investment team, it was agreed that this was a material risk for Samsung SDI, and that it needed to be raised with management.

-What did our engagement look like?
+What has our engagement looked like?

 We began by emailing the company to raise our concerns, and we followed up with calls in May 2017.
 The investor relations team members were somewhat surprised by our interest, but they worked hard to provide us with information.
 They arranged for us to talk to the in-house expert on the cobalt supply chain.
 These conversations indicated that Samsung SDI had been fairly active in assessing cobalt and had actually produced a report on the topic.
 However, management had felt it better not to publish the report, albeit that it was working on the points raised.
 The points covered a series of initiatives which were at an early stage in the DRC and would need monitoring for success.
 They also stressed the practicalities of working in the DRC and the complexities of the supply chain.